Privacy Policy

 We will not discriminate against you for exercising any of your CCPA rights.
 We will not deny you goods or services, charge different prices, provide a different level or quality of service, or suggest any of the foregoing as a consequence of exercising your rights.

-To exercise any CCPA right, email privacy@wealthview.ltd with the subject line "CCPA Request" or use the in-app data export and deletion tools.
+To exercise any CCPA right, email wintertonvincent@gmail.com with the subject line "CCPA Request" or use the in-app data export tool.
 We will verify your identity before processing the request by confirming your email address and, if necessary, requesting additional verification.

 11Your Rights Under UAE PDPL